 The trailblazing Renault Group benefits from a decade’s experience in the design, manufacture, sales and after-sales servicing of electric vehicles.
 More than 30,000 of the group’s collaborators around the world are trained in the specifics of electric mobility, including the entire European commercial network.
-Year after year, Renault’s electric vehicles remain the most prevalent on European roads, representing more than 15% of all 100%-electric vehicles sold in Europe in 2020.
-On a global scale, more than 460,000 electric and electrified vehicles have already been sold by the group.
+Year after year, Renault’s electric vehicles remain the most prevalent on European roads, representing nearly 15% of all 100%-electric vehicles sold in Europe in 2021.
+On a global scale, more than 490,000 electric vehicles have already been sold by the group.

 Electric vehicles have many advantages which not only make them an ideal choice for personal use, but also the perfect vehicle for carsharing.
 Renault understands this well, as nearly 10,000 of the brand’s electric vehicles are available for carsharing every day in around twenty European cities, either point-to-point with dedicated parking spaces, or free-floating with neither pick-up nor drop-off points like Zity, first introduced in Madrid in 2017 and then Paris in 2020.

 To further develop this part of its activities, Renault Group has created Mobilize, a division specialized in mobility, energy and data management services.

 Renault Group was the first to believe in all-electric mobility.
 Innovation is in its genes, and electric mobility at the heart of its strategy.
 In order to continually better meet customers’ needs, it is constantly improving its offer with vehicles of increasing range, connected services to facilitate charging and travel, high-tech design, dynamic motors and more.
 Over the past few years, Renault Group has already launched the second generation of its best-selling utility vehicles Kangoo Z.E. and Master Z.E. as well as the second model of the flagship ZOE.